 Military Activation of Students

-Students enrolled in the University of North Dakota who are members of military reserve or national guard units and who are called to active military duty should contact Carol Anson, VA Certifying Official.
-Please fax a copy of your orders to the attention of Carol Anson.
+Students enrolled in the University of North Dakota who are members of military reserve or national guard units and who are called to active military duty should submit a copy of your orders to UND veteran & Nontraditional Student Services.

 The following information is provided to assist students and is subject to change.

 I. Incomplete/Withdraw/Tuition Refund

 A student not on active military service at the beginning of an academic term who is called or ordered to active military service for fourteen consecutive days or longer during the term shall have the right, at the student’s option:

 - To withdraw from any or all classes in which the student is enrolled, even if after the established deadline for withdrawal, and be entitled, subject to applicable laws or regulations governing federal or state financial aid programs and allocation or refund as required under those programs, to a full refund of tuition and mandatory fees.
 The student shall not receive credit or a grade for classes from which the student withdraws.
 A student in good standing at the time of exercising this right shall have the right to be readmitted and reenroll, without penalty or redetermination of admission eligibility, within one year following release from active military service: